keelback-code/out-proud/README.md

 User error page - comes up if Viewer tries to bypass authorisation and manually edit or delete a Creator's Page via the url.

 Allow Viewer form - form to allow a Viewer to see a Creator's Page.
 Can only choose from logged in Creator's own Pages, and will check if email already exists in Viewer model.
+Explanatory text to reassure Creator of what will happen after the form is filled in.
 Login required.

+Email Example page - image of example email, accessed from Allow Viewer page - to reassure Creator of exactly what will be sent to Viewer.

 Viewer email - Viewer receives an email using EmailJS.
 Variables inserted by Creator, contains instructions for the Viewer on what to do next.